August 29, 2024

 8. What material properties affect engraving?

-The type, hardness and toughness of the material will affect the engraving process.
-Generally speaking, materials with higher hardness and viscosity are less machinable, while materials with a higher content of non-metallic elements are more machinable (but the non-metallic content of the material is usually tightly controlled).
+The type, hardne,s s, and toughness of the material will affect the engraving process.
+Materials with higher hardness and viscosity are less machinable.
+Materials with a higher content of non-metallic elements are more machinable.
+However, manufacturers usually tightly control the non-metallic content of the material.

 9. Which materials are suitable for engraving?

-10. The impact of the tool on the engraving process and how to influence?
+10. What t The impact of the tool on the engraving process and how to info influence it?

 11. What is the tool life formula?